UjuziTechLimited/swiftdeliveries-frontend/README.md

 # Swift Deliveries App

-Swift Deliveries is a web application designed to streamline the order management and delivery tracking process.
+Swift Deliveries is a platform designed to streamline the order management and delivery tracking process.
 It provides a user-friendly interface for managing orders, tracking deliveries, and maintaining a record of essential information related to each order.

 ## Features